 1. Prayerful 2.
 Pastoral 3.
 Prophetic 4.
 Discerning 5.
 Consensus Building

-The members of the pastoral council should be active and participating members with a good knowledge of the Church and the parish to which they belong, and an ability to discern, study, and integrate the viewpoints of others.
+The pastoral council members should be active and participating members with a good knowledge of the Church and the parish to which they belong and an ability to discern, study and integrate the viewpoints of others.
 They act as advisory to the pastor in all spiritual and physical matters that concern the parish and its needs.

 Membership usually, but not always, follows a rotation of members about every two years or so at the pastor’s discretion.